Best Squad Competition: Staff Sgt. Michael Hildreth, C Company, 781st MI Battalion (Cyber)

 |0

 This work, Best Squad Competition: Staff Sgt.
-Michael Hildreth, C Company, 781st MI Battalion (Cyber) [Image 15 of 15], by Steven Stover, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Michael Hildreth, C Company, 781st MI Battalion (Cyber), by Steven Stover, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Best Squad Competition: Staff Sgt.
-Michael Hildreth, C Company, 781st MI Battalion (Cyber)